srkraut/sigma-docs/docs/media/dataset.md

 ## Through the API

-You can write your own application which syncs data into a DataSet using the Xibo API.
+You can write your own application which syncs data into a DataSet using the Sigma-DS API.
 Data can be added row by row or by importing whole JSON structures.

 Further discussion on the API can be viewed in the Developer documentation.